About

 Value-Added: Ohio's value-added data system provides information on student academic gains.
 The value-added data included are those reported by Ohio's Education Value-Added Assessment System (EVAAS) based on Elementary and Middle School Tests (Grades 4-8) and End-of-Course Tests for high school credit.
 Value-added classifications are calculated for teachers based on the value-added data of the students they taught.
 On average, approximately 40 percent of the employed teachers who earn licenses in the three preceding years receive value-added classifications.

 Wright State-prepared teachers are effective in impacting student learning and development.
-For the 2022-2023 academic year, 76% of Wright State University-prepared teachers earned value-added classifications at the expected (62%) or greater than expected growth (14%). | For 2021-2022, Wright State-prepared teachers were not as likely to meet expected growth as all teachers across the state.
-State data for 2022-2023 will be released later in May. |
+For the 2023-2024 academic year, 74% of Wright State University-prepared teachers earned value-added classifications at the expected (62%) or greater than expected growth (12%).
+For 2023-2024, Wright State-prepared teachers were as likely to exceed expected growth as all teachers across the state (12%) and were slightly less likely to meet expected growth, at 62% for Wright State-prepared teachers compared to 65% across the state.

 Data Sources